goldentoaste/screenCap/README.md

 - Ctrl+S: save image(brings up a save file window)
 - plus or minus key to enlarge or shrink image
 - Double click to minimize the snapshot to save screen space
+- (new!)
+Ctrl+D to start drawing
+- (new!)
+While cropping, hold ctrl or shift to make the selection area is a square

 # Dependencies